So, what will they used instead? Natamycin.

 It is produced during fermentation by bacteria, Streptomyces natalensis.
 This type of bacteria is commonly found in soil.

 Natamycin is used to prevent to fungus in foods.
-It is active against yeasts and moulds, but not bacteria.
+It is active against yeasts and molds, but not bacteria.
 This makes it convenient for use in foods that ripen after processing.

 It has advantages over traditional chemical preservatives.
 It doesn’t affect flavour.
 It has less impact/dependence on the acidity of food.